Geetha63/MS-Teams-Scripts/SharePoint storage limit/README.md

 #### Description:

-To limit the SharePoint storage limit
+To modify the SharePoint storage limit

 ### Storage